Josefinekihlstrom/LauraDay/README.md

 1. Go to the top of the [Josefinekihlstrom/LauraDay](https://github.com/Josefinekihlstrom/LauraDay) repository.
 2. Click the button named 'Code' next to the green 'Gitpod' button.
-3. Choose HTTPS and copy the URL by clicking the icon next to the url.
+3. Choose HTTPS and copy the URL by clicking the icon next to the URL.
 4. Open Git Bash/Terminal and change the current working directory to the location where you want the cloned directory.
 5. Type 'git clone' and then paste the copied URL.
 6. Press 'Enter'.
-7. To install all the required packages for this project use the following command:
+7. To install all the required packages for this project, use the following command:
     - ``` pip install -r requirements.txt ```
 8. The following environment variables needs to be set up:
 ```